 Lawsuits over defective parts and questionable warranty claims seem to be everywhere lately.
 If you run a repair shop, you know how stressful it feels to get pulled into a problem you did not cause.
 You are stuck between the supplier, the manufacturer, and the customer, just trying to do your job.
 Yet one bad part or disputed claim can still put your name on the legal paperwork.
-In this article, we will look at the real risks and share practical steps you can take to keep your shop protected.
+In this article, we will look at the real risks of faulty auto parts lawsuits and share practical steps you can take to keep your shop protected.

 Faulty part claims usually fall into a few familiar but serious categories: